QuiltMC/rfcs/structure/0006-governance.md

 If the sub team doesn't have its own team lead, the parent team lead's acts as its team lead.
 In general, a sub team inherits its parent's structure according to their parent's team RFC.

+### Triage Teams

+A special type of teams called Triage Teams can exist.
+They are here to provide support to the organisation, through tasks such as triaging and tagging GitHub issues, quality insurance, writing regression tests, etc..

+Members of Triage Teams aren't considered organisation members.

 ## The Administrative Board

 The administrative board is a group of organization members responsible for tasks that are not assigned to another team.